 Non-compliance can result in significant fines for your business

-Colorado has enacted SB 205 — AI Consumer Protection.
-Most comprehensive state AI law.
-Risk assessments, bias audits, consumer disclosures required.
-This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do before the June 30, 2026 deadline.
+Colorado has enacted SB 24-205 — Colorado AI Act (amended 2026 by SB 26-189).
+The most comprehensive US state AI law.
+As amended by SB 26-189 (2026) it takes effect January 1, 2027 and centers on transparency/disclosure for consequential automated decisions (the original algorithmic-discrimination duty of care was repealed).
+Attorney General rulemaking is underway; no final rules have been published yet.
+This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do before the January 1, 2027 deadline.

 Who is in scope

-The law covers businesses that use AI to interact with consumers, make consumer-facing decisions (credit, pricing, recommendations, content delivery), or generate AI content that is presented to the public, and developers who build AI systems classified as high-risk — typically systems that influence consequential decisions in credit, employment, healthcare, education, housing, or government services — and the companies that deploy them.
+The law covers any business in Colorado that uses algorithmic tools to screen job applications, score interviews, rank candidates, evaluate employee performance, or make promotion and termination decisions; businesses that use AI to interact with consumers, make consumer-facing decisions (credit, pricing, recommendations, content delivery), or generate AI content that is presented to the public; and any operator deploying AI systems that interact with consumers, influence decision-making, or could produce discriminatory outcomes in housing, credit, employment, or public accommodations.
 Company size does not determine whether you are in scope — a startup with ten employees using an off-the-shelf AI hiring tool has the same disclosure obligations as an enterprise running a custom-built model.
 What matters is whether the AI system makes or substantially informs a decision that affects a Colorado resident in a consequential way.
 Notably, the obligation extends to vendors: if your company deploys an AI tool built by a third party, you — as the deployer — are responsible for ensuring it meets Colorado's requirements, even if you did not build it.

 Key compliance requirements